tharumbun/astro-paper/src/content/blog/cambodia-internet-facebook.md

 description:
   In Cambodia, Facebook is a new mainstream media
 ---

-In Cambodia, Facebook is a new mainstream media.
-It’s for everyone.
-Cambodians spend much of their time playing on Facebook, the world’s popular social networking website.
-Despite Cambodia is a hotbed for Facebook experiment, I expect that it will not affect the number of growing users.
-Of course, a small number of people here (including me) don’t like it.
+In Cambodia, Facebook has become the new mainstream media that is accessible to everyone.
+Cambodians spend a significant amount of their time engaging with Facebook, the world's most popular social networking website.
+Despite Cambodia being a hotbed for Facebook experimentation, I don't anticipate it will impact the growing number of users.
+However, it's worth mentioning that a small number of people, including myself, don't appreciate it.

-If you’re wondering why Khmer people are in love with Facebook, please continue to read on.
+If you're curious as to why Khmer people are enamored with Facebook, read on for the following reasons:

-Each and everyday, Facebook asks me: What’s on your mind?
-Here’s my answer to Facebook the company and its shareholders.

-### Top reasons why Cambodian users love and hate Facebook (the gateway to the Internet)

-1- Cambodians started to hate TV because TV talked to them without listening to them.
+Cambodians have developed a dislike for television because it talks at them without truly listening to their opinions.

-2- TV is expensive.
-They spend money to buy a TV set just to watch.
-That’s all.
-Not fun.
-Nothing much on TV are cute.
-No cute cat.
-Not much to see selfies.
+Television is considered expensive, as people have to invest money in purchasing a TV set just for passive watching.
+It lacks the interactive and entertaining aspects found on Facebook, such as adorable cat videos and captivating selfies.

-3- Cambodians think that everyone in Cambodia and all over the world is on Facebook.
-So they have to be on Facebook even being the last one in the kingdom to get on the social site.
+Cambodians believe that everyone in Cambodia and worldwide is on Facebook, so they feel compelled to join the platform, even if they are among the last individuals in the country to do so.

-4- Cambodians can create organic content with high reach.
-Cambodian users are probably the best viral content creators on the planet.
+Cambodians excel at creating organic content that reaches a wide audience.
+They are arguably some of the best viral content creators globally.

-5- Cambodians have already abandoned TV.
-Facebook is the main source of all things day and night.
+Cambodians have already moved away from television, making Facebook their primary source of information and entertainment around the clock.

-6- Ads spending on Facebook is high and growing non-stop.
-Why?
-Big, medium, and small businesses no longer want to spend their marketing money on TV and newspapers.
-They can easily pay Facebook to the work. $1 per day?
-Acceptable.
+Advertising expenditure on Facebook is constantly rising.
+This is because businesses of all sizes, from large to small, no longer want to invest their marketing budget in television and newspapers.
+Instead, they find it more effective to allocate funds towards Facebook advertising.
+With a cost as low as $1 per day, it's an acceptable investment.

-7- Cambodia’s Facebook users care about being on Facebook.
-Facebook Explore Feed.
-Who cares?
+Cambodian Facebook users are focused on their presence within the platform.
+They don't concern themselves with Facebook's Explore Feed feature.

-8- On Facebook, business is business.
-You have to pay to get in the frontpage if you want to sell.
+On Facebook, it's all about business.
+If you want to sell, you must pay to have your content featured on the front page.

-9- On Facebook, you’re completely free to share your personal information and content (photos from your backyard or bedroom, yes).
+Facebook allows you complete freedom to share your personal information and content, including photos taken in your backyard or bedroom.

+Please note that this list provides insights into the reasons behind Cambodians' love and hate for Facebook, and it may not reflect the opinions of every individual in the country.

 1. Blockchain?
 What?
 Facebook invests in you all and mine your data like a pro.
 2. In Cambodia, Cambodians ‘play’ Facebook when they’re on the social networking site.
 So it’s the happiest virtual playground ever.